 Monitoring of ground water levels in Minnesota began in 1942 and, starting in 1947, was expanded by a cooperative program between the DNR and the United States Geological Survey (USGS).
-In Water Year 1999, the participation of the USGS ended.

-The number of observation wells (obwells) has remained constant at about 700 obwells over the last few water years.
+The number of observation wells (obwells) has remained constant at about 700-750 obwells over the last few water years.
 Data from these wells are used to assess ground water resources, determine long term trends, interpret impacts of pumping and climate, plan for water conservation, evaluate water conflicts and otherwise manage the water resource.
-Soil and Water Conservation Districts (SWCD) under contract with DNR Waters measure the wells monthly and report the readings to DNR Waters.
-Readings are also obtained from volunteers at other locations.
+Soil and Water Conservation Districts (SWCD) and other cooperators, under agreements with DNR Waters, measure the wells monthly and report the readings to DNR Waters as part of the Ground Water Level Program.
+Readings are also obtained from volunteers and electronically at other locations.